Dick Dale: 1960s

 Dale's performances at the Rendezvous Ballroom in Balboa in mid to late 1961 are credited with the creation of the surf music phenomenon.
 Dale obtained permission to use the 3,000 person capacity ballroom for surfer dances after overcrowding at a local ice cream parlor where he performed made him seek other venues.
 The Rendezvous ownership and the city of Newport Beach agreed to Dale's request on the condition that he prohibit alcohol sales and implement a dress code.
-Dale's events at the ballrooms, called "stomps," quickly became legendary, and the events routinely sold out.
+Dale's events at the ballrooms, called "stomps", quickly became legendary, and the events routinely sold out.

 "Let's Go Trippin'" is one of the first surf rock songs.
 This was followed by more locally released songs, including "Jungle Fever" and "Surf Beat" on his own Deltone label.
 His first full-length album was Surfers' Choice in 1962.
 The album was picked up by Capitol Records and distributed nationally, and Dale soon began appearing on The Ed Sullivan Show, and in films where he played his signature single "Miserlou".
 He later stated, "I still remember the first night we played it ("Misirlou").
 I changed the tempo, and just started cranking on that mother.
 And ... it was eerie.
 The people came rising up off the floor, and they were chanting and stomping.
 I guess that was the beginning of the surfer's stomp."
 His second album was named after his performing nickname, "King of the Surf Guitar".

 Dale later said "There was a tremendous amount of power I felt while surfing and that feeling of power was simply transferred into my guitar".
-His playing style reflected the experience he had when surfing, and projecting the power of the ocean to people.
+His playing style reflected the experience he had when surfing, which he tried to project to his audience.